zephyrproject-rtos/zephyr/doc/installation/installation_linux_steps_optional.rst

 Building a Custom GRUB
 ----------------------

-If you are having problems runing Tiny Mountain using the default GRUB of the hardware, follow these steps to test Tiny Mountain on Galileo2 boards using a custom GRUB.
+If you are having problems running an application using the default GRUB of the hardware, follow these steps to test on Galileo2 boards using a custom GRUB.

 #.
-Install the requirements to build Tiny Mountain for GRUB on host
+Install the requirements to build GRUB on your host machine.
-   machine.

 In Ubuntu, type: